Rancho Cordova Brain Injury Lawyer

 Most symptoms of a concussion disappear within 7 to 10 days.
 Symptoms are not always apparent after the accident and can appear hours or even days later.
 Most people recover from a concussion within a month, but other factors can slow it down or speed it up.
 The recovery period is different for each person, and creating the best possible environment to heal is essential.

-Did you or a loved one suffer a traumatic brain injury after an accident caused by someone else?
-We have decades of experience and may be able to help.
-Call our Rancho Cordova brain injury lawyers at (916) 921-6400 or (800) 404-5400 for free, friendly legal advice.
+If you or a loved one suffered a TBI in an accident caused by another party’s negligence, our legal team from AutoAccident.com can help.
+Call our skilled and compassionate Rancho Cordova traumatic brain injury attorneys at (916) 921-6400 or (800) 404-5400 for free, friendly case advice.

-The Rancho Cordova traumatic brain injury lawyers at the Law Offices of Edward A. Smith are ready to work for you and your TBI case.
+The California traumatic brain injury lawyers at the Law Offices of Edward A. Smith are ready to work for you and your TBI case.

 Photo by Pixabay [cs 920]